automl/amltk/docs/guides/index.md

     !!! tip "Notable Features"

         * A system that allows incremental and encapsulated feature addition.
-        * An event-driven system with an easy to use _callbacks_.
+        * An event-driven system with easy to use _callbacks_.
         * Place constraints on your `Task`.
-        * Integrations for different backends for where to run your tasks
+        * Integrations for different backends for where to run your tasks.
         * A wide set of events to plug into.
         * An easy to extend system to create your own specialized events and tasks.